Smoked Salmon New Potatoes Recipe

 - Fresh dill sprigs

-- 3. Drain potatoes and immediately place in ice water.
-Drain and pat dry with paper towels.
-Cut a thin slice off the bottom of each potato to allow it to sit flat.
-With a melon baller, scoop out a small amount of potato (discard or save for another use).
+- 2. Cut a thin slice off the bottom of each potato to allow them to lie flat.
+Using a melon baller, remove a small portion from the top of each potato.

 Reviews for Smoked Salmon New Potatoes